BarbWire-1/ParticlesFactory/README.md

 ![PartilesFactory_Image](/Particles-Factory.png)
 ***
 ## Installation
-For now you can simply copy the ParticleFactory.js (4kb - minified 2kb)<br>
+For now you can simply copy the ParticleFactory - folder into your project.<br>
-And if needed the particlesProxy.js (430byte - minified 130byte) into your project...
+To reduce size you can remove unnecessary as not used parts.

   ## Usage